 HVO Hualalai GREEN/NORMAL - No activity of concern for Hualālai.

-Oct 2, 2019 20:26 - No significant activity was recorded at Hualālai Volcano over the past month.
-Two small-magnitude earthquakes were recorded in the vicinity of the volcano.
+Mar 5, 2020 02:47 - No significant activity was recorded at Hualālai Volcano over the past month.
+Several small earthquakes were recorded in the vicinity of the volcano.
 HVO's continuously recording Global Positioning System (GPS) receiver atop Hualālai recorded no significant deformation over the past month.

 HVO Haleakala GREEN/NORMAL - No activity of concern for Haleakalā.

-Oct 2, 2019 20:26 - No significant activity was recorded at Haleakalā Volcano over the past month.
-No earthquakes were recorded in the vicinity of the volcano.
-The continuously recording Global Positioning System (GPS) instrument atop Haleakalā recorded no significant deformation during this time.
+Mar 5, 2020 02:47 - No significant activity was recorded at Haleakalā Volcano over the past month.
+One small earthquake was recorded in the immediate vicinity of the volcano.
+The continuously recording Global Positioning System (GPS) instrument atop Haleakalā (MAUI) recorded no significant deformation during this time.

 HVO Mauna Kea GREEN/NORMAL - No activity of concern for Mauna Kea.

-Oct 2, 2019 20:26 - No significant activity was detected at Mauna Kea Volcano over the past month.
-Five earthquakes were detected in the vicinity of the volcano.
-A single, continuously recording Global Positioning System (GPS) receiver atop Mauna Kea (operated by NASA's Jet Propulsion Laboratory) recorded no significant changes in deformation during this time.
+Mar 5, 2020 02:47 - No significant activity was detected at Mauna Kea Volcano over the past month.
+Rates of small earthquake activity detected below the volcano remain the same.
+The single, continuously recording Global Positioning System (GPS) receiver atop Mauna Kea (operated by NASA's Jet Propulsion Laboratory) recorded no significant changes in deformation during the month of January.